 The mere thought that there exists a layer that is strong enough to slash through the Sun and destroy life on Earth is enough to send chills down the spine.
 However, the fact that there also exists another layer strong enough to stop the former one is comforting.
 But what happens when the protective layer begins to diminish – little by little, right under our noses?
 One of the biggest phenomenon’s that marked the late 70’s was the observation of the depletion of the ozone layer.
 What is alarming is the fact that there is a remarkable decrease over the polar regions of the Earth.
 It is also the root cause of people developing health hazards like skin cancer and damages to plants and plankton as well as cataracts.
 Many governments have banned various harmful chemical releasing products in an attempt to prevent ozone depletion.

 The ozone depletion has led to a worldwide concern

-The ozone layer is our warrior against the might Sun that is bombarding earth with harmful UV radiation and we are trying our best to protect it.
+The ozone layer is our warrior against the mighty Sun that is bombarding earth with harmful UV radiation .
+Over the years, we are trying our best to protect it by taking many lucrative ways.
 Ozone is basically a gas also referred to as O3 which is formed and reformed constantly in our Earth’s atmosphere.
 If it were not for the ozone layer, our Earth would be barren with slight traces of life.